-Recall that the \emph{Cartier dual} $G^\vee := \Hom(G,\GG_m)$ of a finite commutative group scheme $G$ is also a finite and commutative group scheme and we have $(G^\vee)^\vee \cong G$.
-The homomorphism $V: G^{(p)} \to G$ induced by the Frobenius on $G^\vee$ is called \emph{Verschiebung} and denoted by $V$.
-For the following well-known lemma, we refer the reader to the chapters on finite group schemes in \cite{Waterhouse} or \cite{Milne}.
+Denoting by $\mathcal{H}om(G,H)$ the sheaf of homomorphisms between two group schemes $G$ and $H$, recall that the \emph{Cartier dual} $G^\vee := \mathcal{H}om(G,\GG_m)$ of a finite commutative group scheme $G$ is also a finite and commutative group scheme and we have $(G^\vee)^\vee \cong G$.
+Moreover, for abelian group schemes, recall that there exists a morphism $V: G^{(p)} \to G$ called \emph{Verschiebung}, which, if $G$ is finite, coincides with the morphism induced by the Frobenius on $G^\vee$.

 \begin{Lemma} Let $G$ be a finite and commutative group scheme over a field $K$.
 Then, the following hold: \begin{enumerate}[(i)] \item If $K$ is perfect, then there is a functorial decomposition

 where $G_{xy}$ is reduced if $x = r$ and connected if $x = l$, and $G_{xy}^\vee$ is reduced if $y = r$ and connected if $y = l$.
 We say that $G$ is of type $xy$ if $G \cong G_{xy}$ for $x,y \in \{r,l\}$. \item If $K = k $ is algebraically closed, then \begin{enumerate}[(1)] \item $G_{rr}$ is the constant group scheme associated to an abelian group of order prime to $p$, \item $G_{rl}$ is the constant group scheme associated to an abelian group of $p$-power order, \item $G_{lr} \cong \prod_{i=1}^m \mu_{p^{n_i}}$ for some $n_i,m \geq 0$, \item $G_{ll}$ is an iterated extension of $\alpha_p$ by itself.
 Moreover, $G_{ll} \cong \alpha_p^r$ for some $r \geq 0$ if and only if both $F$ and $V$ are trivial on $G_{ll}$. \end{enumerate} \end{enumerate} \end{Lemma}